Kalium/Snakepit/README.md

 # Snakepit

 Snakepit is a docker-enabled framework for analysis and triage of binaries in a networked environment.
 It's designed for the easy addition of whatever tools you want to use.
-There's an example called "fileLength" demonstrating analysis.
+Analysis functionality is added in snake.

 Notes:
+* Added a small API CLI tool for Viper which should come in use since we aren't running the web interface.
 * No oletools in viper.
 Not a big loss here.
 * At this point you'll have to run the ragpicker container manually.
 I suggest mounting a volume and feeding it directories.
 If you look at ragpicker/Dockerfile, you'll see an example of this.
+Soon to prop something up to await commands.

 Using:
 * `docker-compose build`